oscar7070/RTLScript/README.md

 Fourth, choose a font that supports that RTL language that you want to use.

-## Known bugs
+## Possible bugs
-- If you wrote in RTL and LTR in the same line it's maybe will be broken.
+- If you wrote in RTL and LTR in the same line it's maybe will be broken(but it's very rare i think it's just possible).